I’m at the moment focused on learning about AI Interpretability and Fairness.

 Sample Technical Courses

 I proposed, designed and taught CS81SI AI Interpretability & Fairness at Stanford listed under CS81SI in Spring 2020, with the invaluable support of my faculty sponsors Professor James Zou and Professor Omer Reingold.
+For background on the class and similar class offerings, please check out this School of Engineering post.
 For more information on the course, please feel free to reach out to me.

 CS 107, 109, 110, 161 - All of CS Core